 - Seeing my daughter enjoy life in the country.
 My brother’s home is out in the country, and my five-year-old little girl loved it there.
 She heard a rooster crow for the first time.
 (She and the rooster exchanged cock-a-doodle-dos back and forth to one another for quite a while.)
 She loved watching the sheep across the street.
 And, she has developed a newfound love for climbing trees.

 - Marveling at the peaceful nature of New Harmony, Indiana.
-Watch for a future blog post about this beautiful and unique town in the very near future!
+Check out our post about this beautiful and unique town here!